MVP design: ship something real without wasting six months

 Our custom web apps process always starts with a scoped design phase for exactly this reason.
 It’s not overhead.
 It’s insurance.

 The trap is over-engineering early.
 We’ve seen clients burn $30,000 on a custom microservices architecture for a product that needed 200 users before it needed scale.
 Start with the simplest stack that can survive your first real traffic spike, then revisit.
+According to the Twelve-Factor App methodology, keeping dependencies explicit and minimal from the start is exactly what makes a codebase easier to evolve, not just maintain.

 A short checklist we use with clients to scope v1: